Zahra Karinshak

-Zahra S. Karinshak is an American attorney and former state senator.
-A member of the Democratic Party, Karinshak represented the 48th Georgia State Senate district.
+Zahra Sheikholeslam Karinshak is an American attorney, and former state senator, who represented the 48th Georgia State Senate district.

 Early life and career

 Karinshak was born in Chattanooga, Tennessee, the oldest of five children.
-Her father is Persian and her mother is American.
-Karinshak grew up in LaFayette, Georgia, where she attended LaFayette High School.
+She grew up in LaFayette, Georgia, where she attended LaFayette High School.

 In 1985, Karinshak was nominated by Congressman George Darden to attend the United States Air Force Academy, where she served as a soaring instructor pilot.
 She graduated in 1989 with a BS degree in International Affairs and a Minor in Arabic.
 She was also recognized as the Top Graduate in Law.
 Karinshak was subsequently commissioned as an intelligence officer in the United States Air Force.

 As an Air Force officer, Karinshak received numerous military awards, including the Meritorious Service Medal and the Air Force Commendation Medal.
 She completed her Air Force service as a Captain in 1994.

 After her military service, Karinshak attended the Emory University School of Law where she was Editor-in-Chief of the Emory Law Journal and graduated with honors.
 Karinshak then served as a judicial law clerk to the Honorable J.L.
 Edmondson on the Eleventh Circuit Court of Appeals.
 After completing her clerkship, Karinshak was a litigation associate at Sutherland Asbill and Brennan in Atlanta.
 She served as an Assistant United States Attorney in Atlanta from 2003 to 2011, prosecuting fraud, human trafficking, child predators, firearms trafficking, and violent crimes.
 She also served as Deputy Executive Counsel to Governor Roy Barnes from 1999 to 2003, where she helped change the then-controversial Georgia state flag and managed judicial, military, and law enforcement affairs.

 Karinshak has served as a partner at the Atlanta-based law firm of Krevolin & Horst, LLC since 2011, where she leads the firm’s whistleblower and white collar criminal defense practices.

 Political career

 In August 2017, Karinshak announced her candidacy for the Georgia State Senate, seeking to represent the 48th district.
-She received high-profile endorsements from President Barack Obama, VoteVets, Serve America, Planned Parenthood, and the AFL–CIO.
 On November 6, 2018, Karinshak was elected to the Georgia State Senate with 53.6% of the vote.
-She defeated Republican attorney Matt Reeves.

 Personal life

 Karinshak has lived in Lawrenceville, Georgia since 1994 with her husband, Bruce, and their two children.
-Bruce works for the Coca-Cola Company.
 Karinshak's husband and two of her four siblings are also military veterans.